Luv8436/RevisewithArsh/README.md

 <h3>Time complexity - O(n) </h3><br/> we are simply iterating over the array and for every index calculating the count.
 <h3>Space complexity - O(1) </h3><br/> we are not using any extra space.

+## Run Length Encoding

+Given a string, Your task is to  complete the function encode that returns the run length encoded string for the given string. eg if the input string is “wwwwaaadexxxxxx”, then the function should return “w4a3d1e1x6″.
+<br/> <b>Approach</b>
+<h3> count=1<br/> Iterate and increment the count if current and previous character are same else set count=1 and do the same.</h3>